Bobi Jones: Welshman

 Jones was a Welsh nationalist and a strong supporter of the Welsh language.
 He would argue that culture and the nation are ordained of God and that therefore sustaining their existence is a form of praise to God.
 His ideas on nationalism and on politics in general are best put forward in his book Crist a Chenedlaetholdeb (Christ and Nationalism), published in 1994.

 His view on sustaining the Welsh language and his contribution to it are unique.
 Many Welsh scholars such as R Tudur Jones contributed through support for pressure groups such as Cymdeithas yr Iaith Gymraeg.
 Jones was a supporter of such campaigns, but his major contribution to promoting the language was in teaching Welsh to adults.

 Having learnt Welsh himself, he held that the key to restoring the Welsh language was to win over the non-Welsh speakers of Wales, as opposed to putting all the energy into campaigning for the rights of existing Welsh speakers.
 He felt that in addition to protesting over their rights to the government, Welsh speakers should themselves act positively.
 In adult teaching, he was the founder of CYD: Cymdeithas y Dysgwyr (Learners' Society), which arranges night classes in Welsh throughout Wales, and remained its honorary President until his death.
-Though a republican in his views, he taught Welsh to Prince Charles when the latter attended the University of Wales, Aberystwyth, in the summer of 1969, leading up to his investiture as Prince of Wales.
+Though a republican in his views, he taught Welsh to King Charles III when the latter attended the University of Wales, Aberystwyth, in the summer of 1969, leading up to his investiture as Prince of Wales.